Making Life Easier

 Now that we have access to Trigger gems, there are a few common techniques we can use to improve our survivability or improve our quality-of-life ability to apply certain effects.
 These techniques are used in most builds when the links are available and there's no compelling reason not to use them.

-Immortal Call is a Spell that makes you immune to Physical Damage for a brief period.
-This is a pretty nice effect that is often useful when you charge too aggressively into the wrong room and get volleyed by dozens of monsters at once, but it's difficult to use properly by hand.
+Guard skills (Molten Shell, Immortal Call, and Steelskin) make you take much less damage for a brief period.
+This is a pretty nice effect that is often useful when you charge too aggressively into the wrong room and get volleyed by dozens of monsters at once.

 This can be placed in a one-handed weapon or shield.
-If placed in a four-link, there's a fourth available slot, which can be filled with an Efficacy Support to add more duration to the Immortal Call, or with a low-level Curse to apply it cheaply.
+If placed in a four-link, there's a fourth available slot, which can be filled with an Efficacy Support to add more duration to the Guard skill, or with a low-level Curse to add more utility to the link.

 Golems are minions that provide minor buffs to your character.
 Hooking a Golem up to CWDT can allow you to keep the Golem active even in a build that does not in any enhance their survivability, allowing them to maintain their buffs on you.
 For this setup, you will usually want both gems levelled, since a Level 1 Golem will die so rapidly against late-game bosses that even CWDT can't really keep up.